aboushad/aboushad/README.md

 AWS builder.
-Sr. Technical Account Manager @AWS.
-Passionate about Serverless Tehcnology.
+Principal Cloud Operations Architect @AWS.
+Passionate about Serverless Technology.

 <!---
 aboushad/aboushad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.